Frequently asked questions

 What is the best procedure to install or update KeyCue?

-There is a bug in Mojave’s, Catalina's, Big Sur's and Ventura's handling of application permissions, which can prevent some applications (such as KeyCue) to work properly.
+There is a bug of macOS’s handling of application permissions, which can prevent some applications (such as KeyCue) to work properly.
 Sometimes it can happen that the permissions get lost, although they are selected in the system preferences.

 Starting with version 10.0, KeyCue is a Universal Application that runs natively on Apple Silicon processors.
 Older versions of KeyCue basically work on Apple Silicon processors, but they are slower and require Rosetta.
 If you have a Mac with an Apple Silicon processor, we therefore highly recommend updating to KeyCue 10.

-Yes, in general the current version 10.1 of KeyCue runs on macOS Ventura.
+Yes, in general the latest version of KeyCue runs on macOS Sonoma.

 Yes, we take special care not to leave our long-time users behind.
-The latest version of KeyCue is compatible with El Capitan, Yosemite, Mavericks, and even OS X versions back to 10.7.
+The latest version is compatible with 10.13.

 For more information, please see our download page.